novaeco-tech/ecosystem-core/website/docs/developers/quickstart.md

 # Quickstart

-This guide helps new contributors get started with the Nova Ecosystem Core quickly.
+This guide helps new contributors get started with the NovaEco Core quickly.

 ---